Bullying at School

 - This is why all the documentation is important.
 You will have to show that you have notified the school district numerous times to try to resolve this, and that they failed to act.

-Your IEP child’s world should not change!
+Your child’s IEP should not change!

-Heal the bully
+Heal the Bully

-The best advice I ever heard at a conference was: “If you want the bullying to stop, heal the bully.”
+Some of the best advice I ever heard at a conference was: “If you want the bullying to stop, heal the bully.”

 Remember that the bully has parents too.
 And probably nice parents.
 Sure, some parents are jerks who don’t care when their kids do this.
 I’ve worked with parents whose kids are doing the bullying.
 They were doing everything they could to try to make it stop.
 Still, peer pressure is so powerful, some kids continue to do it.